 Products & Services

-Atrioventricular canal defect can involve only the two upper chambers of the heart (partial) or all four chambers (complete).
-In either type, extra blood circulates in the lungs.
+Atrioventricular canal defect can involve only the two upper chambers of the heart (partial defect) or all four chambers (complete defect).
+In both types, extra blood flows into the lungs.
+Signs and symptoms depend on whether the defect is partial or complete.

-Signs and symptoms usually develop in the first several weeks of life.
+Signs and symptoms of a complete atrioventricular canal defect usually develop in the first several weeks of life.
 These signs and symptoms are generally similar to those associated with heart failure and might include:

 - Difficulty breathing or rapid breathing